dnode/eslint-config-dnode/README.md

 a legal use of await in a loop.

+## no-console

+There isn't something bad in using `console.log` in node.
+12factor say explicit logging should be done by `stdout` which is `console.log`.

 ## no-lonely-if

 Sometimes there is an else with a following if which is not depending to